witlef/website-hugo-supermeq/content/home/main.md

     image_darken: 0
     color: "#143689"
 ---
-Have a look at SuperMeQ's news, publications and events.
+Have a look at SuperMeQ's news, publications and events here: